 I am telling you all this because I just want you to know the Miniature Lessons are something proven.
 This technique really works, and you can use it any time you need to, not only when you study Spanish.

 If it worked for me, it will certainly work for you.
 Now you have no excuses.
 You cannot say “I haven’t got any time to study Spanish.”
 If you have 10 minutes every day, you can learn some pretty awesome advanced stuff every day.
 Simple as that.

-In the next paragraphs, I will show you 7 Miniature Lessons that you can use yourself and that can serve as an example for you to create you own.
+In the next paragraphs, I will show you seven miniature lessons that you can use yourself and that can serve as an example for you to create your own.

 I have tried to choose topics that are relevant to the advanced stages of learning, but you will realize very soon that having them divided into smaller units makes them a lot easier altogether.

 And, if you are wanting a bit more guidance on creating your own lessons or simply run out of ideas, there are programs online that can help you get the ball rolling.
 FluentU’s website and app, for example, offer a library of short, authentic video clips.
 These videos come with interactive subtitles, vocabulary lists, flashcards and personalized exercises—so that one three-minute clip can turn into an entire mini-lesson.

 So get ready to spend your first 10 minutes learning advanced Spanish grammar.
 I hope you enjoy the journey to becoming a grammar superhero!

 7 Miniature Advanced Spanish Grammar Lessons for Heroes in a Hurry